-I will let this slide for maybe 2-3 months, tops, after you start your research with me.
-This is perfectly ok for undergrads, but I expect a certain degree of independence and motivation from a thesis student once a specific project is established.
+I will let this slide for maybe a couple of months, tops, after you start your research with me.
+This is perfectly OK for undergrads, but I expect a certain degree of independence and motivation from a thesis student once a specific project is established.
 After all, the faster the research is done the faster you’ll earn your degree.
 The question above is specially irritating after your thesis proposal has been accepted by the committee.

 ***DO NOT badmouth fellow professors in my presence.
 If you have a legitimate complaint, take it to the the director of the department or other university authorities.